fukuda-lab/siuru/README.md

-# IoT anomaly detection (IoT-AD) internship
+# Scalable IoT Usage Research Utility (SIURU)

-This repository contains materials and code from NII internship focused on creating a framework for IoT anomaly detection.
+A framework for IoT anomaly detection, created at the National Institute of Informatics during the research internship program.

 ## System architecture